fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'soc' is subset of 'set of real numbers'

+- // manually added (3)
+- There is a class: 'Gleichung'
+- 'Gleichung' has the alternative label 'equation'
+- There is a class: 'Gleichungssystem'
+- 'Gleichungssystem' has the alternative label 'system of equations'
+- There is a relation: 'hat Gleichung'
+- The type of argument1 of 'hat Gleichung' is 'Gleichungssystem'
+- The result type of 'hat Gleichung' is 'Gleichung'
+- There is a relation: 'hat Gleichungsreferenz'
+- The type of argument1 of 'hat Gleichungsreferenz' is 'Gleichungssystem'
+- // The result type of 'hat Gleichungsreferenz' is TODO
+- There is a class: 'lineres Gleichungssystem'
+- 'linerares Gleichungssystem' is a subclass of 'Gleichungssystem'
+- There is a class: 'Matrix'
+- There is a relation: 'hat erweiterte Koeffizientenmatrix'
+- The type of argument1 of 'hat erweiterte Koeffizientenmatrix' is 'lineares Gleichungssystem'
+- The result type of 'hat erweiterte Koeffizientenmatrix' is 'Matrix'

 - // snippet(41)
 - There is a general statement:
     - full source code: 'Mithilfe der Substitution  \(x_1 := \nu, x_2 := \dot \nu, \ldots, x_{n} := \nu^{(n-1)}\) lässt sich das System \eqref{eq:DglAllgemeinLinear} \emph{immer} in ein System von  \(n\) gewöhnlichen Differenzialgleichungen erster Ordnung überführen: \begin{align}\label{eq:DglSysAllgemein} \begin{split} \dot x_1 &= x_2 \\ \dot x_2 &= x_3 \\ &\vdots \\ \dot x_{n-1} &= x_n\\ \dot x_n &= \frac{1}{a_n}\left(-a_{n-1} x_n - \ldots - a_2 x_3 - a_1 x_2 - a_0 x_1 \right.\\ &\hphantom{= \frac{1}{a_n}} + \left.  b_m u^{(m)} + b_{m-1} u^{(m-1)} + \ldots + b_2 \ddot u + b_1 \dot u + b_0 u\right) \end{split} \end{align} mit den Anfangsbedingungen  \(x_1(0) = V_{00}\),  \(x_2(0)=V_{01}\),  \(\ldots\),  \(x_n(0) =V_{0n-1}\).'